Swhag/Soc-Analyst-Portfolio/4 - Cyber Defence Frameworks (MITRE ATT&CK)/README.md

 ## 2. MITRE and ATT&CK Background

 ### MITRE
-MITRE is a non for-profit organization that develops research based frameworks and tools used across the cyber security industry.
-Many of these resources are widely adopted by SOCs, threat intelligence teams and security vendors.
+MITRE is an organization that develops frameworks and tools commonly used by security teams.
+Its work is widely referenced across SOCs, threat intelligence and security operations.

 ### MITRE ATT&CK
-MITRE ATT&CK is a globally accessible knowledge base of adversary tactics and techniques based on real world attacks.
-It provides a consistent way to describe how attackers operate and is commonly used to:
+MITRE ATT&CK is a framework that documents common attacker behaviors observed in real-world incidents.
+SOC analysts use it to describe what attackers are doing and where activity fits in the attack lifecycle.

+Common uses include:
-- Add context to alerts and incidents
+- Adding context to alerts
-- Map attacker behavior during investigations
+- Mapping observed behavior during investigations
-- Improve detection coverage and response planning
+- Supporting detection and response planning

 ---